Solus (operating system): Software availability

-Solus comes pre-installed with a wide range of software that includes the latest Firefox, Thunderbird, LibreOffice, Transmission and GNOME MPV.
+Solus comes pre-installed with a wide range of software that includes the latest Firefox, Thunderbird, LibreOffice, Transmission and Celluloid.
 Additional software that was not installed by default is able to be downloaded using the included Software Center.
 Wireless chips and modems were supported through optional non-free firmware packages.

 Package management is done through eopkg.
 Michael Huff has quoted project founder and lead developer Ikey Doherty that Solus will not be defined by its package manager.
 In a previous interview with Gavin Thomas from Gadget Daily on February 8, 2016, Doherty stated that as an end user the goal is to actually not interact with the package manager, sharply outlining the project's direction in terms of user experience.
-According to Doherty, the goal is "to actually get rid of it, so the user doesn’t even know about it."
+According to Doherty, the goal is "to actually get rid of it, so the user doesn't even know about it."
 In Solus, the package manager is not intended to be used as a tool to deploy but to build software, distinguishing it from less beginner-friendly practices on other Linux-based operating systems.